-- Circumvent filtering or blocking software, or other security measures to access visual depictions deemed (a) obscene, or (b) child pornography, or (c) harmful to minors, as defined in the Children's Internet Protection Act (CIPA ~ Public Law 106-554). - Circumvent public access computer time management software, or procedures. - Use the workstations or laptop devices to gain access to the Library's networks or computer systems or to any other network or computer system. - Obstruct other people's work by consuming large amounts of system resources or by deliberately crashing any Library computer system. - Attempt to damage computer equipment or software. - Attempt to alter software configurations. - Attempt to cause degradation of system performance. - Use any Library workstation for any illegal or criminal purpose. - Violate copyright laws or software licensing agreements in their use of Library workstations. - Engage in any activity that is deliberately and maliciously offensive, libelous, or slanderous. - Install or download any software.
+- Circumvent filtering or blocking software, or other security measures to access visual depictions deemed (a) obscene, or (b) child pornography, or (c) harmful to minors, as defined in the Children's Internet Protection Act (CIPA ~ Public Law 106-554). - Disseminate obscene material as described in section 16-12-80 (b) of the Official Code of Georgia, unless dissemination of the material is permitted, as provided in Section 16-12-80 - Circumvent public access computer time management software or procedures. - Use the workstations or laptop devices to gain access to the Library's networks or computer systems or to any other network or computer system. - Obstruct other people's work by consuming large amounts of system resources or by deliberately crashing any Library computer system. - Attempt to damage computer equipment or software. - Attempt to alter software configurations. - Attempt to cause degradation of system performance. - Use any Library workstation for any illegal or criminal purpose. - Violate copyright laws or software licensing agreements in their use of Library workstations. - Engage in any activity that is deliberately and maliciously offensive, libelous, or slanderous. - Install or download any software.